All gardeners plant lots and lots of tomatoes, right?

 Make sure you plant deep for the best possible results.

-Burying the stem of a tomato allows the plant to sprout new roots which will help improve strength and vitality.
+Burying the stem of the tomato plants allows the plant to sprout new roots which will help improve strength and vitality.
 This also provides better absorption of the nutrients your tomato plants need to grow faster and healthier.
 To do this, remove the bottom sets of leaves and bury the stem up to just below the bottom of the remaining leaves.
-You can also plant your tomatoes horizontally in a long trench with just the top leafy part exposed.
+You can also plant your tomato plants horizontally in a long trench with just the top leafy part exposed.
 The plant will correct itself and start growing up vs. along the ground.
-Doing this will help your plants establish the strongest root structure possible, because all those little fibers along the plant stem are little roots waiting to develop.
+Doing this will help your tomato plants establish the strongest root structure possible, because all those little fibers along the plant stem are little roots waiting to develop.

 Whether you take a sample of your soil to a nearby gardening or home improvement center that offers lab testing, or you purchase a DIY pH level testing kit, this step is crucial.
 After you discern your ground’s alkaline and acidity levels, you can add the appropriate soil amendments to reach the recommended 6.0 – 6.8 pH for tomatoes.
 Adding in compost can help balance some of the levels, as well as chicken manure tea or crushed egg shells.